-For the longest time, development and operations teams worked separately in silos.
 Developers wrote code while the system administrators were in charge of its deployment and integration.
-This negatively impacted the enterprise’s overall productivity because there was limited communication between these two modules.

-DevOps is a set of practices and cultural values that ensures collaboration between development and operations teams to make software production and deployment faster in a repeatable and automated way.
+The goal of DevOps is to make software production and deployment faster in a repeatable and automated way.
 It helps increase the speed of delivering software applications and services.

-The word “DevOps” is a combination of the words “Development” and “Operations.”
-It allows organizations to serve their customers better and become more competitive in the market.
-Simply put, the DevOps lifecycle removes the barriers between traditionally siloed teams, development, and operations, and fosters better communication and collaboration across the entire software application life cycle.
+Organizations practicing DevOps are able to serve their customers better and become more competitive in the market.
+Simply put, the DevOps lifecycle removes the barriers between traditionally siloed development and operations teams to improve communication and collaboration across the entire software application life cycle.

 Why Do You Need DevOps?